LucasWaelti/kalibr-wiki/IMU-Noise-Model-and-Intrinsics.md

 ## How to Obtain the Parameters for your IMU

 This section describes how you can obtain the Kalibr IMU noise model parameters for your particular IMU.
-We focus on how to get the parameters from the datasheet or using the "Allan variance" - but there are many alternative methods available.
+While there are many methods available, we focus on how to get the parameters from the datasheet or using the "Allan variance".

 ### From the Datasheet of the IMU